|

 in writings during the 6th century in the time of the Emperor Hsuan Wu, originating in the country of His Yu in the western

 area in what was the Jang Kingdom between Tibet and Burma.
-Evidence suggests that gongmaking was known as early as 3000BC
+In 496AD there is a mention in Chinese writings that a Gong came

-and ancient alchemy sources put the gong as far out as 16000BC.
+3000BC and ancient alchemy sources put the gong as far out as 16000BC.

-Today the alloy formula of a gong is called B-20 which
+Today the alloy formula of a gong is called

-means 80% copper and 20% tin.
-Gongmakers can use an alloy recipe, which may contain 70-80% copper and 20-30% tin, with the
+B-20 which means 80% copper and 20% tin.
+Gongmakers can use an alloy recipe, which may contain 70-80% copper and 20-30% tin,

-are made of a copper, tin, lead, and zinc alloy.
-The Zildjian Company of Turkey uses a Bronze Age formula that Avedis the
+gongs generally are made of a 75.52% copper, 22.43% tin, .26% lead, and .23% zinc, .81% iron alloy.
+The Zildjian Company of

-alchemist from Constantinople brought to Istanbul in 1623.
-Piaste the cymbal maker from Zurich, Switzerland keeps a Bronze
+to the European orchestra in 1791.
+Piaste the cymbal maker from Zurich, Switzerland keeps a Bronze Age formula for gongs,

-Age formula for gongs, which they still use today.
-Over the past decade, gong making in Turkey has been revitalized by numerous
+which they still use today.
+Over the past decade, gong making in Turkey has been revitalized by numerous small gong making

-small gong making businesses offering handcrafted gongs.
+businesses offering handcrafted gongs.

-Gongs are considered to be a good luck charm, and touching
+Gongs are considered to be a good luck charm, and touching a gong is believed

-a gong is believed to bring a person happiness, good health, and strength.
-In India it is believed that the sound of a gong
+to bring a person happiness, good health, and strength.
+In India it is believed that the sound of a gong created the worlds,

-created the worlds, and was the primal sound of OM.
-The gong is a powerful and transformational instrument of sound, which
+and was the primal sound of OM.
+The gong is a powerful and transformational instrument of sound, which has been used for ritual,

-has been used for ritual, ceremony, prayer, and meditation since the Bronze Age.
-Its sound is relaxing and calming, centering
+ceremony, prayer, and meditation since the Bronze Age.
+Its sound is relaxing and calming, centering and energizing, transforming

 |

-| Floor Gong from Japan |
+Floor Gong from Japan |

 |

-| KeeZee from Burma |
+Gansadahn or KeeZee from Burma |

 |

-| Rin Gong from Japan |
+Rin Gong from Japan |

 |

-| Chinese Moon Gong |
+Chinese Moon Gong |

 |

-| Bao Gong: China |
+Bao Gong: China |

 |

-| Wind Gong: China |
+Wind Gong: China |

 |

-| Xiang Jia Gong: China |
+Xiang Jia Gong: China |

 Gongs from Steve Weiss Music